talamoig/icinga/README.md

 ## Limitations

-The classicui is available only on RedHat.

-This module has been tested on Scientific Linux 6, CentOS 6 and Ubuntu 14 with Puppet 3.1.1 and 3.7.4.
+The module has been tested on Scientific Linux 6, CentOS 6 and Ubuntu 14 with Puppet 3.1.1 and 3.7.4.
 It should work on most Redhat or Debian linux distributions.

+The `icinga::classicui` class is available only on RedHat.

 ## Release Notes/Contributors/Etc **Optional**